 We all know that a website’s load speed is important.
 It affects search engine rankings, and, of course, UX.
 Research shows that 3 seconds is the maximum amount of time you can expect people to wait for your site to load.
 53% of people will leave if it takes more than 3 seconds.

 Check how fast web pages are with Google’s PageSpeed Insights tool.
-This will not only show which pages need improvement, but also what specifically is causing the delay.
+This will not only show which pages need improvement but also what specifically is causing the delay.

 For information on enabling compression for web servers, see Google Developers’ resource here.

 7. Do some usability testing